bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+   RDBMS is a Relational Database Management System, which deals with data inside of a relational database.
+SQL means Structured Query Language, and is one of the languages we can use to interface with RDBMS databases.

 1. Why do tables need a `primary key`?
+   A primary key is a unique identifier for a data entry, which is essential for proper data management, as we need specificity when dealing with database values.

 1. What is the name given to a table column that references the primary key on another table.
+   Foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.
+   So we have an additional relationship table that manages the foreign keys of the two tables we want to manage.

 ## Project Set Up